aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 cd aptos-move/move-examples/mint_nft/2-Using-Resource-Account
 ```

-2. Run the following CLI command to publish the module under a resource account, including your `<seed>` and `<default-account-address>`:
+2. Run the following CLI command to publish the module under a resource account, including your `<default-account-address>` and a `<seed>` of your choosing:

 ```shell
 aptos move create-resource-account-and-publish-package --seed <seed> --address-name mint_nft --profile default --named-addresses source_addr=<default-account-address>